elotl/kip/docs/cloud-init.md

-#Cloud-init
+## Cloud-init

 Kip supports provisioning new Cells through a subset of functionality provided by the popular cloud-init system.
 Users can specify a cloud-init file in server.yml and the cloud-init file will be applied when a Cell is booted by Kip.
+The cloud-init file can be used to provision users and ssh keys on a kip cell or setup additional packages on the cell.

 Kip's cloud-init system provides the following initialization functions: